 After taking our victory photos in front of the Everest Base Camp markers we began to explore the camp.
-It was cool seeing all of the yellow tents scatter along the camp and along the icefall.
-These brave souls were preparing for their ascent to the top.
-To get to the the top of the World’s Highest Mountain.
+It was cool seeing all of the yellow tents scattered along the camp and along the icefall.
+These brave souls were preparing for their ascent to the top of the World’s Highest Mountain.

 While we were exploring the camp, we asked around to see if anyone could point us in the direction of a hiker we met on Day 2 of our trek who was planning on summiting.
 We were able to find his tent, however, we never tracked him down.
 Hope you made it to the top David!

 Also, while walking around the village, we got the pleasure of meeting a mountaineer from Poland (my motherland) who was going to be advancing to summit Mount Everest.
 He shared his amazing goal to reach the Seven Summits (the highest mountains on each of the seven continents.
 Best of luck to you, hope you reached the top(s)!